 - You must work within the guidelines of the instructor training syllabus which must also include anatomy and physiology.

 - In the event of a claim you may be required to present a copy of an accepted certificate/ qualification or evidence of your instructor training.

 - Students must send a copy of their certificate/ qualification to FitPro within the first six month of the policy term in order to upgrade to full insurance and receive a total of 12 months cover.

-- Must be a resident of the UK or the Republic of Ireland.
+- Must be a resident of the UK.